Paul Boateng: Member of Parliament

 He unsuccessfully stood as a parliamentary candidate for Hertfordshire West (which included his former home town of Hemel Hempstead) at the 1983 general election.
 He was elected at the general election of 1987, when he became the MP for Brent South in succession to Laurence Pavitt, being one of the first non-white British MPs elected since the 1920s and the first black MP since Peter McLagan in the 19th century, elected alongside fellow Labour Party Black Sections members Bernie Grant, Diane Abbott and Keith Vaz.
 During his victory speech, Boateng said: "We can never be free in Brent until South Africa is free too."
 He then declared: "Today Brent South, tomorrow Soweto!"

 Like many other members of Labour's left-wing in the 1980s, he became more moderate under the leadership of Neil Kinnock.
-For instance, Boateng refused to join the Parliamentary Black Caucus founded by Diane Abbott, Bernie Grant, Keith Vaz and Lord David Pitt, Baron Pitt of Hampstead in 1988, which eventually collapsed.
+For instance, Boateng refused to join the Parliamentary Black Caucus founded by Diane Abbott, Bernie Grant, Keith Vaz and David Pitt, Baron Pitt of Hampstead in 1988, which eventually collapsed.
 Kinnock rewarded Boateng by making him a junior Treasury spokesman in 1989, and then the first Black person to join the front bench as a party spokesperson.
 Boateng's portfolio included economics, industrial strategies and corporate responsibility.
 In 1992, he became shadow minister for the Lord Chancellor's Department, a post he held until the 1997 general election, where he was a strong advocate for increasing pro bono legal services among UK law firms.